-TABLE 2 New Off-payroll engagements Number No. of new engagements, or those that reached six months in duration, between 1 April 2017 and 31 March 2018 4 Of which 4 No. assessed as caught by IR35 No. assessed as not caught by IR35 No. assessed dispatch (in RSC contracted to department) and are an the department.
-0 No. engaged directly (via PSC contracted to department) and are on the departmental payroll No. of engagements reassessed for consistency / assurance purposes during the year.
-No. of engagements that saw a change to IR35 status following the consistency review 0
+TABLE 2 New Off-payroll engagements Number No. of new engagements, or those that reached six months in duration, between 1 April 2017 and 31 March 2018 4 Of which No. assessed as caught by IR35 No. assessed as not caught by IR35 No. engaged directly (via PSC contracted to department) and are on the departmental payroll No. of engagements reassessed for consistency / assurance purposes during the year.
+No. of engagements that saw a change to IR35 status following the consistency review 4 0 1 0 0